Major League Baseball Executive of the Year Award

-The MLB Executive of the Year Award was established by Major League Baseball (MLB) after the season.
-The award is given annually to one executive, including general managers, in MLB.
-It is voted on by all 30 MLB teams, before the postseason.
-The inaugural winner was Billy Beane of the Oakland Athletics.
+The MLB Executive of the Year Award was created by Major League Baseball (MLB) following the season.
+The honor is presented annually to a top-performing executive—such as a general manager—across MLB.
+Voting is conducted by all 30 clubs prior to the start of the postseason.

+The inaugural recipient was Billy Beane of the Oakland Athletics, while the current honoree is two-time winner Matt Arnold of the Milwaukee Brewers.

-The baseball executives chosen as recipients of the MLB Executive of the Year Award are listed below in chronological order.
+The following is a chronological list of executives who have received the MLB Executive of the Year Award.